-Daytona Beach is one of our favourite getaways in Florida.
+Daytona Beach is one of our favorite getaways in Florida.
 It was the first trip Dave and I ever took together way back in college and we have returned again and again to enjoy its 23 miles of white sand along the Atlantic Ocean.
 But there are plenty of amazing activities off the beach to make for an excellent Florida vacation.
-So, we’ve put together our favorite things to do in Daytona Beach both on and off the beach from our regular road trips to Florida over the past two decades.
+So, we’ve put together the best things to do in Daytona Beach both on and off the beach from our regular road trips to Florida over the past two decades.
 Let’s get started.

 Fun Things to Do in Daytona Beach